andrel/vipps-psp-recurring-api/vipps-psp-api.md

 ### Initiate payment

-A payment request is initiated by the PSP to the Vipps API after the user has request to pay with Vipps.
+A payment request is initiated by the PSP to the Vipps API after the user has requested to pay with Vipps.
 Vipps then returns a link to the Vipps landing page where the user can confirm the mobile number.
 Once the user has confirmed the number, the payment can be considered initiated.